Manne24/solitaire_python_pygames/README.md

 > Card Game App

 ## General info
 School Project with Python.
-Making a Simple
+Focus on learning python and libraries such as pygames

 ## Technologies
 * Python